aqmeraamir/Whatsapp-Bot-Template/README.md

 # WhatsApp Bot Template using whatsapp-web.js

 A simple template for creating a WhatsApp bot using the whatsapp-web.js nodejs library.
 This template provides a basic setup for creating and customising your WhatsApp bot.
-This comes with a **command handler** (some of which was taken from my previous discord bot lol) that also has a customizable prefix.
+This comes with a **command handler** that also has a customizable prefix (some of which was taken from my previous discord bot lol)

 ## Getting Started